rumbledot/MvcWebsite/README.md

 ### tricky stuffs
 1. I move scripts tags below head tags in _Layout.cshtml.
 This will making sure jQueries are loaded before our scripts.

-2. pass Verification token in the ajax header.
+2. pass Verification token in the jQuery ajax header.
 Like so:
 ```
     var form = $('#__AjaxAntiForgeryForm');
     var token = $('input[name="__RequestVerificationToken"]', form).val();